metaplex-foundation/developer-hub/src/pages/inscription/initialize.md

 2. `initializeFromMint` - for Inscriptions attached to NFTs
 3. `initializeAssociatedInscription` - Additional Data Accounts

+After the initialization has been done you can [write Data](write) to the inscriptions.

 ## `Initialize`

 An Inscription has to be initialized before data can written to it.
 It can be done like so: